 Chocolate Anatomy, WhatsApp: (+65) 9372 4887, firstname.lastname@example.org, www.chocolate-anatomy.com

 With eight locations sprinkled all over the island, it won’t be hard to get your fix of chocolate cake or truffles from Chocolate Origin!
-Their signature chocolate cake comes in Original or Dark Chocolate, and are available in a number of sizes to suit any party.
+Their signature chocolate cake comes in Original or Dark Chocolate, and is available in a number of sizes to suit any party.
 The chocolate truffles also come highly recommended for their rich and intense chocolatey flavour.
 Chocolate Origin is Halal-certified, making them one of the only halal chocolate makers in Singapore.

 Chocolate Origin, multiple locations, order.chocolate-origin.com/en_SG